 If you’re reading this, then chances are you’re familiar with the experience of eating to the point beyond physical comfort.
-Perhaps it was during a holiday meal or over the weekend: despite feeling full, you found yourself continuing to eat.
+Perhaps it was during a holiday meal or over the weekend: despite feeling full, you kept eating.
 Before you knew it, the plate (or snack bag) was wiped clean and left you feeling a bit… ashamed.

 In this article, we will uncover why dancers “over”-eat, what it means to binge eat, and how to break the cycle of feeling very in control around food to feeling very out of control around food.
 If you’re ready to finally quit “over”-eating, then keep reading, dancers.

 What’s the difference between overeating and binge eating?

 Though they might seem interchangeable, “over”-eating” is not the same as binge eating.
 Binge Eating Disorder (BED) is a life-threatening and treatable eating disorder with specific criteria known for diagnosis.
 BED It is characterized by:

 - Recurring episodes of eating an amount of food in a discrete period (ie. within any 2 hours) that is larger than what most people would eat in a similar period.

 - Eating often very quickly and until feeling uncomfortably full.

 - A feeling of a loss of control during the binge.

 - Eating alone because of feeling embarrassed by how much one is eating.

 - Feeling disgusted with oneself, depressed, or very guilty afterward.